mickfuzz/makecode-platformer-101/learningDimensions.md

    - More direct copying of code via observation or conversation

 ### Collaborative Production
-This section is aimed at programmes where participants work together on game making as pairs or in family groups.
-Example activities which demonstrate this incude:
+Where participants work together on game making as pairs or in family groups example activities which demonstrate this incude:
    - Refocusing: redirection back to other participants earlier goals
    - Invitation to imagine the ideal player’s experience
-   - Remarks on problematic real behaviour
+   - Remarks on problematic real behaviour in game play

 ### Publishing and Evaluating
 The process of making work public or sharing a 'finished' version with the group is a key part of the design process and one which can harness key skills of validational and evaluation in a focused way.